Druzai/Bot_Mc_discord/README.md

         * Custom emojis are converted to text with their own text name and hyperlink to img of emoji if applicable
         * Minecraft players can send emojis typing `:emoji_name:`
         * Most of the standard unicode emojis are not processed by the vanilla Minecraft server
+    * Some features may not work in versions lower than `1.7.2`!
 * Setting up optional rss feed.
 Bot will send new items of feed to Discord text channel via webhook

 ## Commands